The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 String jwt = Jwt.subject("Bob").encrypt();

-If you would like to use RSA or EC public keys to encrypt the token then it is recommended to sign the token first if the signing key is available, see the next Sign the claims and encrypt the nested JWT token section.
+• To encrypt a token with RSA or EC public keys, it is recommended to sign the token first if a signing key is available.
+For more information, see the Sign the claims and encrypt the nested JWT token section.

 Sign the claims and encrypt the nested JWT token

-The claims can be signed and then the nested JWT token encrypted by combining the sign and encrypt steps.
+You can sign the claims and then encrypt the nested JWT token by combining the sign and encrypt steps.

 import io.smallrye.jwt.build.Jwt;